-How Serious is Diabetes?
+How serious is diabetes?

 A physician referral form is required.
 Click the link below to download a referral form.

-Palmetto Health Diabetes Education Physician Referral Form (PDF)
+Prisma Health Diabetes Education Physician Referral Form (PDF)

-Our Outpatient Diabetes Self-Management Programs at Palmetto Health provide quality, comprehensive learning opportunities by certified diabetes nurse educators and registered/licensed dietitians.
+Our Outpatient Diabetes Self-Management Programs at Prisma Health provide quality, comprehensive learning opportunities by certified diabetes nurse educators and registered/licensed dietitians.
 Medical social workers also are available to address financial concerns and social support.
 We help children, adolescents and adults learn a variety of ways to manage diabetes.
 Instruction is based on clinical practice recommendations of the American Diabetes Association.
 Learning to live with diabetes is critical to your health.

 Nationally recognized by the American Diabetes Association, our programs support patients with diabetes as they improve their self-management skills, thereby leading to healthier outcomes.